horizonix/safeclicker/README.md

 #

+### The autoclicker can sometimes be not possible to stop.
+So please watch out.
+### SAVE WORK BEFORE USING THE AUTOCLICKER!
+Just incase there is a failure, please save all your work before using the autoclicker so it doesn't get not saved if you have to turn off your computer!
 ### We are not responsible for any damages caused.
 By using any version or fork of this software you agree to this term!
-### If the autoclicker wont stop and you have tried everything, press the power button on your computer once to shut down your computer and stop the autoclicker.
-### SAVE WORK BEFORE USING THE AUTOCLICKER!
-Just incase there is a failure, please save all your work before using the autoclicker so it doesn't get not saved if you have to turn off your computer!